Updated and expanded 1/16/2020

 The team releases updates and new features regularly and there is a very active Facebook group.
 The suite contains a plugin JetSmartFilters that works with its CPTs.
 The Crocoblock suite works with Elementor free version (works with Pro but doesn't require it) and has a lifetime license option.
 The plugins are distributed without a license file, but I believe they are GPL.

 Additional Information: Given the lack of conditional logic, I'd recommend the Crocoblock Suite for simple to medium complex CPT projects.
-If you are using Elementor and already own the Crocoblock Suite, it is a cost effective option, though you will be tied into that ecosystem.
-The lifetime unlimited site option is currently $299.
+If you are using Elementor and already own the Crocoblock Suite, it is a cost effective option.
+It is also an attractive option for people who are 100% committed to the Elementor ecosystem.
+The lifetime unlimited site option is currently $499.

-Elementor is the most popular WordPress page builder, having almost 2 million users.
+Elementor is the most popular WordPress page builder, having more than 3 million users.
 There is a free version and a premium Pro version.
-Last Spring Elementor added support for creating templates and CPTs to the Pro version.
+Early 2019 Elementor Pro added support for creating theme templates that work with standard and Custom Post Types.

 The theming features are easy to use and built in to the Pro plugin.
 The widgets from Elementor allow you to connect fields in your template to fields in your Custom Post Types.
 You can create templates, headers and footers and set the conditions for use.
 The theming features work with all themes.